Shifting the Focus—From stopping cheating to promoting academic integrity

 - The stress and anxiety that come from cheating on a test will almost certainly outweigh the stress of preparing to the best of your ability.
 Moreover, the stress and anxiety that come from cheating remain with you after you take the exam.
 Nearly all people who have cheated on a test remember having done so for the rest of their lives.

-As a student at UCSC Silicon Valley Extension, I hold myself to a high standard of integrity, and by signing/accepting the statement below I reaffirm my pledge to act ethically by honoring the UC Santa Cruz Code of Student Conduct.
+- As a student at UCSC Silicon Valley Extension, I hold myself to a high standard of integrity, and by accepting and signing the statement below I reaffirm my pledge to act ethically by honoring the UC Santa Cruz Code of Student Conduct.
 I will also encourage other students to avoid academic misconduct.

 I acknowledge that the work I submit is my individual effort.
 I did not consult with or receive any unauthorized help from any person or other source.
 I also did not provide help to others.
 I may work with others or consult other resources only if the instructor gave specific instructions, and only to the extent allowed by the instructor.